vstebunov/HALUtility/README.md

 + Load game contains special symbol in request
 + See long names
 + Show loaded list on one window (without editing)
++ Save on one window
++ Show indication of loading